C0305/Recognizer/README.md

 Recognizer
 ==========

-This is a very powerfull desktop for developers and people that love Windows Managers in Unix
+Recognizer is a very powerful desktop for developers and people that love Windows Managers in Unix/Linux/BSD/Unix-Like ....

+This is a work in progress

 #### Features ####